Unicon/unicon-shibboleth-idp-v3-template/README.md

 The build is controlled by the [`install.properties`](https://github.com/Unicon/unicon-shibboleth-idp-template/blob/master/installer/2.4.0/src/installer/resources/install.properties) file.

 ## Shib-CAS Authenticator Settings
 The Shib-CAS authenticator's configuration is controlled by an external properties file.
-Please see [this resource][shib-cas]
+Please see [this resource](shib-cas)

 The  [Shib-CAS-Authenticator plugin][shibcas] may require additional tweaks to the server environment.
 Additional details are [posted here][shibcas].
 This build does not modify the server environment's configuration at all.
 The adopter is responsible for making any and all changes needed to the deployment environment's configuration. (i.e. Tomcat's `server.xml`, etc)